• Skip to content

 Are there Other Factors to Consider?

 Yes.
-Frequently, the main purpose for a trust is not to save taxes, but rather control.
-If a beneficiary can’t manage money, is a spendthrift, gambler, drug addict or is mentally unstable, you may not want to distribute the funds.
-These Factors may outweigh the tax savings of distributions from a Trust or Estate.
+In addition to financial considerations, there are other factors to keep in mind.
+If a beneficiary is not financially knowledgeable and cannot manage money, or has a drug habit or is mentally unstable, you may not want to distribute the funds.
+These factors may outweigh the potential tax savings of larger distributions from a Trust or Estate.

 Please contact us for assistance with making distributions or any other tax related questions about managing a trust or estate.